milvus-io/milvus/CODE_REVIEW.md

 1. DCO check passed
 2. All test passed and code coverage check passed, with a `ci-passed` label
+   - Notes: If there is a `[skip e2e]` tag in the commit message, it skips running e2e tests automatically, but it still runs UT tests and code checkers.
-3. Reviewe passed, with a `lgtm` label
+3. Reviewer passed, with a `lgtm` label
 4. Approver passed, with a `approved` label

 Generally speaking, reviewer is volunteered and can be anyone in the community who is familiar with the packages the PR modifies.